-We will follow the same structure for the first two weeks of school.
-Please talk to the class teacher in regards to the settling in routines, we hope that by working with parents/carers we can provide the best possible start for your child's entry into nursery, laying firm foundations for the future.
+- Please ensure a prompt collection at your stated time.
+This will help to ensure the transition process is smooth and will also help to support the children in their trust and understanding of routines.
+Creating a calm and secure environment for the children. - We will follow the same structure for the first two weeks of school.
+Please talk to the class teacher in regards to the settling in routines, we hope that by working with parents/carers we

-After the first 2 weeks Official teaching time 8am - 2pm.
+After the first 2 weeks official teaching time is 8am - 1:45pm.

-- Children to arrive between 7:30am

-8am where your child will be welcomed in by the class teacher and teaching assistants. - All parents must leave the EYFS unit by 8am. - Children have the option of continuing to be collected at 12noon or at 2pm or 3pm.
-Please speak to the class teacher about your child's collection arrangements. - Please note that children who remain in the unit from 2pm to 3pm will have resting time which is supervised by the teaching assistants.
-They can bring a small pillow and a teddy to help them rest.
+- Children to arrive between 7:30am 8am where your child will be welcomed in by the class teacher and teaching assistants. - All parents/ care givers are to drop off and depart as soon as possible with the latest drop off time at 8am.
+This to ensure a limited amount of contact and persons in the building due to DHA regulations - Children have the option of continuing to be collected at 11:45, 1:45 and if your child has a sibling at the school, 2:45pm.
+Please speak with your class teacher about your child's collection arrangements. - Please note that children who remain in the unit from 2pm to 3pm will have resting time which is supervised by the teaching assistants.
 The children are often very tired by the afternoon and for the well-being of the children it is important that they have time to rest during their busy day. - Specialisms will begin in week 4 for Nursery children.
 You will receive an introduction email from the specialist teachers before their sessions begin.